rakytap/sequential-quantum-gate-decomposer/README.md

 ### How to build the SQUANDER package

 The SQUANDER package is equipped with a Python build script and CMake tools to ease the compilation and the deployment of the package.
-To ensure that SQUANDER package would find the necessary libraries and header files during compilation time it is advised to define the following environment variables:

-$ export GSL_LIB_DIR=path/to/gsl/lib(64)

-$ export GSL_INC_DIR=path/to/gsl/include

 The SQUANDER package is parallelized via Threading Building Block (TBB) libraries.
 If TBB is not present in the system, it can be easily installed via python package [tbb-devel](https://pypi.org/project/tbb-devel/).
 Alternatively the TBB libraries can be installed via apt or yum utility (sudo apt install libtbb-dev) or it can be downloaded from [https://github.com/oneapi-src/oneTBB](https://github.com/oneapi-src/oneTBB)   and built from source.
 In this case one should supply the necessary environment variables pointing to the header and library files of the TBB package.
 For newer